tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 Time for another challenge!

 The idea here is to follow the instructions to reveal a symbol.
 Create a new sketch and save it as "symbol_reveal".
-Add some code to get the sketch setup:
+Add some code to get started:

 {% highlight py %}
 size(600, 740)